orontee/taranis/CONTRIBUTING.md

 ### PocketBook SDK

-The [PocketBook SDK](https://github.com/pocketbook/SDK_6.8.0) is hosted on Github and managed as a Git submodule.
+The [PocketBook SDK](https://github.com/pocketbook/SDK_6.8.0) is hosted on Github and used to be managed as a Git submodule.
+Recent versions are distributed as archive in the Github project release artefacts.

 ### GNU Scientific Library